-What is Glaucoma?
+What is glaucoma?

-Glaucoma is one of the leading causes of blindness in America, but can often go unnoticed in its earliest stages because there may be no noticeable symptoms.
-Because of this, regular eye exams are the best way to detect signs of the disease before serious damage has been done to your eyesight.
+Glaucoma is one of the leading causes of blindness in America, but it can often go unnoticed in its earliest stages because there may be no noticeable symptoms.
+Because of this, regular eye exams are the best way to detect signs of the disease before serious irreversible damage has been done to your eyesight.
 While there is no cure for glaucoma, if detected early, your vision can often be preserved, and further damage can be prevented.